pcbl/Gft.Food/README.md

 | Gft.FoodMenu.Core | Class library that holds the core logic of the Practicum |
 | Gft.FoodMenu.Tests | Unit Tests Project, with 100% Code coverage of Gft.FoodMenu.Core |

-The project was designed to support additional **custom** menus by using MEF.
+The solution was designed to support additional **custom** menus by using MEF.
 All you have to do is:

 1. Create your Class Library
 2. Add Reference to(Gft.FoodMenu.Core.dll)